An image to illustrate the MSc in Technology Management

 Course code: F36

 This MSc provides the knowledge and skills to make technology strategy, innovation and management decisions to make a real difference to your organisation.
-First, you’ll focus on the operational aspects of managing technology innovation and change, then explore a range of capabilities essential to technological innovation, strategic development and management.
+First, you’ll focus on the operational aspects of managing technological innovation and change, then explore a range of capabilities essential to technological innovation, strategic development and management.
+You’ll choose option modules from business management, computing and IT, engineering, environmental management and systems thinking.
 Finally, you’ll conclude with an in-depth investigation of a topic or problem of your choice.

-• Develops essential skills for systematically and successfully addressing technology management issues in your own organisation and wider contexts
+• Develop essential skills for systematically and successfully addressing technology management issues in your organisation and wider contexts

-• Provides an excellent platform for further research studies
+• Build a platform for further research studies

 The first two-thirds of this MSc is the same as our Postgraduate Diploma in Technology Management (E08).